aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/08-run-1stjob.md

 ozone_plev.formatted} .
 ```

-#### Run CONUS 12Km
+#### Run the CONUS 12Km simulation
-In this step, you create the SLURM batch script that will run the WRF CONUS 12km test case on 72 cores distributed over 2 x c5n.18xlarge EC2 instance.
+In this step, you create the SLURM batch script that will run the WRF CONUS 12km test case on 72 cores distributed over 2 x c5n.18xlarge EC2 instances.

 ```bash
 cat > slurm-c5n-wrf-conus12km.sh << EOF